Follow Island in the Net on WordPress.com

 I've had cataract surgery on my left eye in the past, and I chose a lens for distance vision.
 Subsequent laser surgery on my right eye allowed me to focus on nearby objects.
 My brain cleverly combines both images to give me stereoscopic vision, enabling me to do various tasks easily.

-Now, with post-surgery diplopia, I can't focus on objects ahead of me unless I cover one eye.
+Now, with post-surgery strabismus, I can't focus on objects ahead of me unless I cover one eye.
 It's not ideal, but Bhavna gave me an eye patch to alternate between eyes.
 However, this means I lose my stereoscopic vision and depth perception.

 Nonetheless, I was determined to participate in the challenge.
 Covering one eye long enough to type took some energy, but I submitted two images.
 Both were taken with my Fujifilm X-T2 using manual focus 35mm film lenses, one with the help of the focus-peaking feature and the other by relying on my eyesight.
 I suspect one of the images is sharper than the other due to my vision limitations.